 Divergent Interpretations – Hindus disagree regarding whether ultimate reality is personal or non-personal, (and whether the world is real or not.)
 Two seminal thinkers who espouse different views are Shankara (sometimes called the” Thomas Aquinas” of Hinduism) and Ramanuja.

 Shankara’s Advaita Vedanta – This is a highly philosophical form of Hinduism.
 (The kind you would probably find in Vedanta centers in the US, especially those run by the Ramakrishna order of monks, a highly intellectual branch of Hinduism somewhat like the Jesuits are to Catholicism.)
 Shankara was interested in big philosophical questions like: “what is the relationship between Brahman and the world as it appears to our senses?” and “what is the relationship between Brahman and atman?”
-His is a philosophy of total unity.
+This is a philosophy of total unity.
 “For Shankara, Brahman is the only truth, the world is ultimately unreal, and the distinction between God and the individual is only an illusion.”
 Brahman is the only reality, and it is without attributes [it is not omnipotent, omniscient, personal, fatherly, etc.] To fully realize Brahman all distinctions between subjects and objects fade away [since there is only one reality].
-Shankara concludes that the phenomenal world is false—it is maya, it is illusory.
+Shankara concludes that the phenomenal world is false—it is Maya, it is illusory.

 Maya is the process through which we perceive multiplicity, even though reality is one.
 The world as it appears to our senses is not Brahman, and thus not ultimately real.
 This does not mean the world is imaginary; it is real; it exists.
 But it is not ultimate or absolute reality.
 [It is derivative from Brahman.
 This parallels Plato’s notion that things in this world are derivative from forms, which are more real.]
 The world of the senses exists in relation to Brahman the way a dream stands in relation to being awake.
 We may think that a rope in dim light is a snake, even though in good light we could tell the difference.
 [The parallels with Plato’s allegory of the cave in Shankara’s philosophy are striking.]
 By analogy, the world of multiplicity is superimposed on Brahman in the way the snake might have been superimposed on the rope.
 [Modern science has confirmed that humans are pattern-seekers who superimposed order when there is none.
-They see the face of a man on mars, Jesus in grilled cheese sandwiches, or destiny in sporting events that were really decided randomly by statistical fluctuation.]
+They see the face of a man on Mars, Jesus in grilled cheese sandwiches, or destiny in sporting events that were really decided randomly by statistical fluctuation.]
 The experience of the world is finally revealed as false when one comes to the knowledge of Brahman.

-The idea of a personal god [Saguna Brahman] with attributes is ultimately an illusion, since Brahman is not limited by attributes.
-Such a being plays a role for those “still enmeshed in the cosmic illusion of maya.”
-In other words the notion of a personal god [who you can talk to and listen to] helps most people begin to leave behind the attachments of this world.
+The idea of a personal god [Saguna Brahman] with attributes is ultimately an illusion since Brahman is not limited by attributes.
+Such a being plays a role for those “still enmeshed in the cosmic illusion of Maya.”
+In other words, the notion of a personal god [who you can talk to and listen to] helps most people begin to leave behind the attachments of this world.
 But ultimately [Nirguna] Brahman is transpersonal, and without attributes.
 [Some philosopher said he preferred the personal god because the impersonal god seemed like a bowl of tapioca pudding.]

 And Shankara also rejects the individual soul.
 Positing an individual soul is better than being attached to one’s ego and body, but the final realization is that the true self is Atman, or pure consciousness.
 Thus the world, god, and the individual soul are merely apparent reality—the ultimate and only reality is Brahman.
 Atman is Brahman.
 This realization is the ultimate one in Hinduism; it is the goal of spirituality.
 There is no ultimate distinction between subjects and objects [for there are no multiplicities that can be distinguished.]
 We are like drops of water trying to understand that we are ultimately united in one big ocean of being.
 This describes the quest for ultimate knowledge.